neuralgraphs/diman/doc/rationale1.rst

 | luminous intensity        | \[cd\]               |
 +---------------------------+----------------------+

-The seven base dimensions for diman is based on the `International System of Units, SI units <https://www.bipm.org/en/home>`_.
+The seven base dimensions for diman is based on the International System of Units, SI units [BIPM2020]_.

     A part of the secret of analysis is the art of using notation well. - Leibniz